A Letter to Superintendents and Principals of Public Schools

 Think about it.
 Would you rather have an allowance to stay healthy with a catastrophic insurance backup policy, or continue to watch your teeth and health rot because the system is too cheap to let you get your mouth fixed?

-Would you rather have the principal of your child’s school worry about meeting your expectations or just have him worry about keeping his boss happy.
+Would you rather have a principal of your child’s school worry about meeting your expectations or just have him worry about keeping his boss happy.

 November 12, 2024